frideosapps/frideos_flutter/README.md

 By extending the AppStateModel interface it is possible to create a class to drive the AppStateProvider in order to provide the data to the widgets.

-From the "theme changer" example:
+From the "theme changer" example (N.B. in this "light" version of the frideos package there is no SharedPreferences helper class):

 #### 1. Create a model for the app state: